boosh/sputter/README.md

 Functionality is non-blocking where possible, implemented either as classes that return Futures or as actors.
-Database access is coded to interfaces with a default layer based on doobie provided.
-If you want to use a different storage engine, just implement your own classes and update the DI config.
+Database access is coded to interfaces.
+A mock interface for quick testing and a default implementation based on doobie are provided.
+If you want to use different storage engines, just implement your own classes and pass them into components as constructor parameters.

 REST endpoints are provided for some packages.
 Simply add the routes to your project to expose them.
 However, since these just delegate to actors and other classes, it's simple to use these components using other transports (e.g. gRPC, relay, etc.).
+See `demo_jvm` for examples.

 The following components are included: